Shinara01/Build-Your-First-Mobile-Game/README.md

 First Mobile Game 2.0
 =====================

-This is a small project based on a course at [Future Learn], where I developed the code in [TheGame.java] as the course progressed.
+This is a small project based on a course at [Future Learn], where I developed some of the code in [TheGame.java] as the course progressed.

 ![screenshot](screenshot.png "Game screenshot")